-Many people with disability are living in aged care because there is a chronic shortage of accessible and affordable housing available to them, particularly for people with complex support needs.
+Many people with disability are living in aged care because of the shortage of accessible and affordable housing.
+People with complex needs are worst affected.

-There is a critical need for new housing options that are close to shops, services and public transport, both for ease of access and also because a disproportionate number of people with disability are on low incomes.
-But well-located housing is often unaffordable or not designed for people with mobility impairments.
+There is a critical need for new housing options that are close to shops, services and public transport.
+Well-located housing is often unaffordable or not designed for people with mobility impairments.

-The Summer Foundation advocates for policy solutions that will increase accessible and affordable housing options and reduce the number of young people being forced to live in aged care.
+The Summer Foundation advocates for policies that will increase accessible and affordable housing options and reduce the number of young people forced to live in aged care.

-Solution 2: Increase investment in accessible and affordable housing and implement policy that will enable more people with disabilities to access housing
+Solution 2: Increase investment in accessible and affordable housing and implement policy that will enable more people with disability to access housing

 - Requiring accessible housing to be included in all new housing developments

-- Enabling home ownership by people with disabilities through mixed equity
+- Enabling home ownership by people with disability through mixed equity

 - Removing the red tape and means testing on Special Disability Trusts